What Does AI Say About Metaliteracy?: I Asked Claude, ChatGPT, and Gemini

 This interactive session will also mark the official launch of the AI & Metaliteracy OER Toolkit, developed through a SUNY Innovative Instruction Technology Grant by a collaborative team at Empire State University.
 The project is led by Principal Investigators Nicola Marae Allain and Thomas P. Mackey, with Alena Rodick serving as Project Manager and Eugenio Solis de Ovando leading digital video and AI avatar development.
 It also includes collaboration with Kathleen Olmstead and Logan Roth, Ph.D., both at SUNY Brockport.

 This is a working session designed for direct application.
 Participants will explore the AI & Metaliteracy OER Toolkit, identify sample assignments and rubrics to adapt for their own courses, and revise those materials for their specific teaching context.
 Participants will also have the option to use AI as part of this process, modeling reflective and ethical engagement in their design choices.
-We encourage you to bring a learning activity you would like to develop or revise for your course.
+We encourage you to bring a learning activity you would like to develop or revise for your instructional setting.

-Participants will leave with practical strategies for integrating AI through the metaliteracy framework, along with adapted assignments they have developed for their own courses.
+Participants will leave with practical strategies for integrating AI through the metaliteracy framework, along with adapted assignments they have developed for their own course.
 They will also gain access to a wide range of resources from the AI & Metaliteracy OER Toolkit, including customizable assignment templates, guidelines, rubrics, learning modules, and implementation strategies.
 The workshop will also provide opportunities to connect with colleagues engaged in this work, with the potential to continue sharing ideas beyond the session.

 AI is not just a new tool—it is reshaping how learners engage with information, create content, and participate in knowledge production.
 This workshop focuses on how metaliteracy can guide that work in practice, supporting learners as reflective, responsible, and active contributors in AI-mediated environments.